6tonystark6/6tonystark6.github.io/_pages/about.md

 **Chihan Huang**, Xiaobo Shen

-Deep hashing models excel in retrieval but share the vulnerability of deep networks to adversarial attacks.
-While most attacks focus on classification, few target retrieval models.
-We propose HUANG, the first black-box targeted adversarial attack for hashing retrieval using a diffusion model.
-Our method guides the shift from benign to adversarial distributions via adversarial perturbations and a residual image.
-Experiments show HUANG achieves state-of-the-art performance in black-box targeted attacks across datasets, with strong robustness and transferability due to the dynamic interplay between denoising and perturbation addition.
+Deep hashing models excel at retrieval but remain vulnerable to adversarial attacks.
+While most attacks target classification, few address retrieval models.
+We propose HUANG, the first black-box targeted attack for hashing retrieval using a diffusion model.
+Our method shifts from benign to adversarial distributions via perturbations and a residual image.
+Experiments show HUANG achieves state-of-the-art performance in black-box targeted attacks, with strong robustness and transferability due to the dynamic interplay between denoising and perturbation addition.
 </div>
 </div>